LiuzhuForFun/TMICS/README.md

 cooperated by introducing an Attention-based Averaging Scheme (AAS).
-To obtain suitable task-specific architectures (i.e., DNA and CNA), we apply the differentiable neural architecture search from a compact candidate set of task-specific operations to discover desirable rain streaks removal architectures automatically.
+To obtain suitable task-specific architectures (i.e., DNA and CNA), we apply the differentiable neural architecture search from a compact candidate set of task-specific operations to discover desirable rain streaks removal architectures automatically.
 Extensive experiments on various datasets demonstrate that our model shows significant improvements in fidelity and temporal consistency over the state-of-the-art works.